 1. Politics based on personal morals

-Now, I’m willing to concede a time limit to abortions.
+Now, I do believe in imposing a time limit to abortions.
 Scientists agree that the foetus is unable to feel pain until the third trimester.
 Even then, it is possible to administer anesthesia before the procedure.
 So finding a “humane” method is not the issue.
 The issue lies in the fact that yes, some of our behaviour appears to be innate, so there is a stage in our development when we are more than just a prototype with an instructions handbook in our DNA (notably when grooves appear on the brain’s surface) but actually a tiny version of our future self.
 Before 12 weeks, “the neural circuits responsible for conscious awareness have yet to develop.”